 It’s not uncommon to hear stories of people being scammed online.
 Not the ‘Nigerian Prince’ kind of scam.
 But buying something, and receiving something completely different.

-Most AliExpress sellers are based in China, and that part of the world isn’t known for its superior quality.
+Most AliExpress sellers are based in China, and that part of the world isn’t known for its superior quality (not yet at least, however things are changing).
 Not to mention the incredible ’Chinglish’ in some product descriptions.

 These things, along with many others, combine to make buyers quite hesitant of AliExpress from time to time.